 A great family dish and one to feed a crowd for anytime of day.
 Sweet and spicy crunchy corn fritters are a fantastic carrier for Burford Brown eggs and fresh guacamole.
-You can and extra kick up by adding a little chilli sauce to the mix or sprinkling over jarred jalapeno slices at the end.
+You can add an extra kick up by adding a little chilli sauce to the mix or sprinkling over jarred jalapeno slices at the end.

-5 Burford brown eggs
+5 Clarence Court Burford brown eggs

 1 small can sweet corn, drained (approx. 198g)